 How to Shop Amazon Prime Day Like a Pro

-Amazon has announced that Prime Day will fall on October 13-14 this year, rather than the usual mid-July timeframe.
-Due to Covid, many retailers have had to completely rearrange their sales plans and Amazon is no exception.
-We’ve covered Prime Day deals for the past five years and we can help you shop the sale with confidence knowing you’re getting a real deal and not just an artificially lowered price.
+There are rumors that Amazon Prime Day will be in late June this year, rather than the usual mid-July or last year’s October date.
+We’ve covered Prime Day deals for the past five years and we can help you shop the sale with confidence, no matter which month it falls in.
+You’ll know you’re getting a real deal and not just an artificially lowered price.

 Amazon Prime Day first premiered on July 15, 2015, marking the 20th anniversary of Amazon.com.
 To be honest, this sale was a complete disappointment.
 Since then, we’ve learned how to best shop the sale and sort through the deals to find some real values.

-What to Expect From Amazon Prime Day
+- What to Expect From Amazon Prime Day

-We know that Amazon will be giving Prime Day deals a visibility boost in search results this year.
+We expect that Amazon will be giving Prime Day deals a visibility boost in search results this year.
 When you search for a deal using their search bar at the top of the page, the results for Prime Day sales will be listed at the top of the search results page.
 This should make it easier for you to find the real bargains.
 You will also have the option to filter the results by Prime Day sales, so you’ll only see the items that are on sale specifically for the Prime Day event.

 The most important tip we can give you for Amazon Prime Day is to not get sucked into any hype.
 It can sometimes feel like you have to participate and make a purchase during these big sales, but unless you find something you need at a fair discount, don’t shop just to shop.